 In this issue:

-In closing, we wish you and your loved ones all the best wishes for the holiday season.
-Happy new year and see you in 2012!
+We wish you and your loved ones all the best for the holiday season.
+Happy new year and see you in 2013!

 Mario Longpré, CA, CPA